mikesetzer/UCF-Post-List-Shortcode/readme.md

 Heading text to display above the list of posts.
 No heading is displayed by default.

 `show_image`
 True/false; whether an image for the post should be displayed.
 Only applicable on layouts that support images.
+Preferred image ratio for material layout is 16x9.

 'show_excerpt'
 True/false; whether to display an excerpt of the post.
 If no excerpt exists, post content will be displayed instead.
 Defaults to false.